AdityaAdaki21/FASTapi-RAG/README.md

 - Web scraping of Formula 1 content with automatic content extraction
 - Vector database storage using Pinecone for efficient similarity search
-- Multiple LLM provider options (HuggingFace, Ollama)
+- OpenRouter integration for advanced LLM capabilities
-- RAG-powered question answering with contextual understanding
+- RAG-powered question answering with contextual understanding and source citations
 - Command-line interface for automation and scripting
-- User-friendly Streamlit web interface
+- User-friendly Streamlit web interface with chat history
-- Asynchronous data ingestion for improved performance
+- Asynchronous data ingestion and processing for improved performance

 ## Architecture